View Categories

 • First Amendment 1951: Issues involved in the cases included freedom of speech, acquisition of the Zamindari land, State monopoly of trade, etc. judicial pronouncement empowered the state to make special provisions for the advancement of socially and economically backward classes.

-• It also provided for the saving of laws providing for acquisition of estates, added Ninth Schedule to protect the land reforms and other laws included in it from the judicial review, Art 31A and 31B were inserted.
+• It also provided for the saving of laws providing for acquisition of estates, added Ninth Schedule to protect the land reforms and other laws included in it from judicial review and Art 31A and 31B were inserted.

-Article 31B, and, correspondingly, the Ninth Schedule, was inserted by the Constitution (First Amendment) Act, 1951 as a measure to protect land reform laws from potential challenges on the touchstone of Fundamental Rights.
+Article 31B, along with the Ninth Schedule, was added to the Constitution through the First Amendment Act of 1951.
+This was done to safeguard land reform laws from potential legal challenges based on Fundamental Rights.

 • Champakam Dorairajan Case (1952): Court asserted that all FRs are superior over DPSP.
 But, FRs can be amended to give effect to DPSP.